The Changing Role of Registered Nurses

 Legal Nurse Consultant & Forensic Nurse Consultant

 Both prosecutors and defense attorneys need experts to help them sift through medical records and help them decipher the meaning and purpose of various tests and procedures.
 You may be asked to testify in criminal or civil court on the findings of the medical records.
 This profession will require you to obtain extensive legal training and certification.
-During your ABSN program at Concordia Texas, you will have to take classes about the legal issues surrounding the health care industry.
+During your ABSN track at Concordia Texas, you will have to take classes about the legal issues surrounding the health care industry.
 If you find these courses particularly compelling, you may want to consider employment as a Legal Nurse Consultant.

 Similarly, you can use your BSN degree to move into the world of forensics, by helping investigators or defense attorneys determine the health status of a deceased person.
 As someone with experience searching out complex solutions to healthcare problems, you may be able to offer a unique facet of knowledge missed by the state’s investigators.
 This profession also requires some training and a certification exam.

 Hospice nurses work for services that specialize in end-of-life care, either in hospice facilities or in the home.
 Your primary work will be alleviating pain and discomfort for the patient in your care, but a large part of your job will also be providing emotional and spiritual support for the family of your patient.
-Hospice nursing may also require some travel if you choose to do in-home care, and you will get some experience with hospice nursing as part of your ABSN program at Concordia.
+Hospice nursing may also require some travel if you choose to do in-home care, and you will get some experience with hospice nursing as part of your ABSN curriculum at Concordia.